sdinesh01/sdinesh01.github.io/pages/about.md

 I'm passionate about producing accountability journalism with data.

-*I'm looking for my next gig as a journalist-developer in a newsroom enthusiastic about expanding data coverage to all beats and finding creative ways to make data and data literacy accessible to reporters and readers.*
+*I'm looking for my next gig as a journalist-developer*

 I'm interested in data as a source for accountability journalism, focusing on creating original datasets/databases and analyses with statistics/machine learning, remotely sensed data, and data visualization.
 In 2024, I graduated from William & Mary with a degree in data science.